ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 It's obviously not necessary to dive deep into Category Theory to work with Haskell, but somehow everyone who wants to be a part of the crowd is doing it.
 I thought that I'd rather invest same time into other
-things: algorithms, linux kernel, statistics and linear algebra.
+things: algorithms, Linux kernel, statistics and linear algebra.

 If it feels for you that this post is a rant - you're tuning yourself much too negatively.
 Or if it felt as if learning new languages isn't